Fluorite: Properties, Facts and Photos

 The Meaning of Fluorite

-The meaning of the word 'fluorite' comes from the Latin word 'fluere' which means 'to flow'.
+The meaning of the word 'fluorite' comes from the Latin word 'fluere' meaning 'to flow.'
 This is because fluorite has a very low melting point.Named in 1797, fluorite is named for the ease with which it melts when used as a flux in the smelting and refining of metals.
-A flux is a substance added to a furnace or smelting process.
-It helps melt ores, removes impurities, and promotes a desired chemical reaction.
+A flux is a substance added to a furnace or smelting process that helps melt ores, removes impurities, and promotes a desired chemical reaction.

 Fluxes are important to various metallurgical processes because they provide specific properties and benefits.

-Fluorite is the mineral form of calcium fluoride.
-It's the main source of natural fluorine used for the fluoridation of water.
-It's used in toothpaste because of its ability to fight cavities and in Teflon, which is the non-stick surface in cooking pans.
+Fluorite is the mineral form of calcium fluoride and an important industrial source of fluorine.
+Fluorine compounds derived from fluorite are used in a wide range of applications, including water fluoridation.
+It's used in toothpaste because of its ability to fight cavities, and Teflon, the non-stick surface in cooking pans.

 Article Pictures

 The fluorite at the top of our article is courtesy of Steve Blyskal.
-The fluorite gemstones in the second photo are on display in the Harvard Museum of Natural History, Massachusetts, USA.
+The fluorite gemstones are on display at the Harvard Museum of Natural History, Massachusetts, USA.

 The fluorite terminated point in the last photo is from our collection.